Madrid Nuevo Norte

-Madrid Nuevo Norte (Madrid New North), previously known as Operación Chamartín, is an urban redevelopment programme in the Spanish capital city of Madrid, managed and promoted by privately owned company Distrito Castellana Norte.
+Madrid Nuevo Norte (Madrid New North), previously known as Operación Chamartín, is an urban redevelopment programme in the Spanish capital city of Madrid, managed and promoted by the privately owned company Distrito Castellana Norte.
 (Note: The term Distrito Castellana Norte is also occasionally used to refer to the project itself; the official name since 2017 corresponds to the article title.)
-After a decades-long administrative struggle, construction works are set to finally begin in 2021 and may only be completed by 2045.
+After decades-long administrative struggle, construction works started in 2026 and may only be completed by 2045.
 If executed in its entirety following current plans, the project will reshape 2.65 million square metres of land and create an estimated 241,700 new jobs.

 Timeline

 The project was first conceived in 1993 by state-owned rail transport enterprise Renfe and the Ministry of Development, at the time primarily as an extension to Chamartín railway station with subsequent rearrangement of the adjacent neighbourhoods.
 However, the project soon faced its first serious obstacles, as landowners fought their expropriation in court, a legal process that would ultimately take 15 years to be definitively concluded.

 The programme's realization was further impeded when in 2004, tragedy struck in the form of the Madrid train bombings.
 Coincidentally, the attack took place on the exact same day the initial phase of the then-Operación Chamartín was to be approved, with an event of this magnitude being cited as the only eventuality that could have delayed this approval.
 The political fallout of the attack upended the former government's majority, with the new government under José Luis Rodríguez Zapatero proceeding to renegotiate key aspects of the plans.
 These talks once more lasted for several years, and when the Zapatero-led government and DUCH (Note: Desarrollos Urbanísticos de Chamartín; the predecessor of Distrito Castellana Norte.) arrived at a partial compromise in December 2008, the Great Recession following the 2008 financial crisis had already affected the Spanish banking and real estate sectors.
 Another attempt at starting the project, initiated by the municipal government of mayor Alberto Ruiz-Gallardón, was shot down by the High Court of Madrid in 2013.